Khaaz/AxonCore/docs/README.md

 ### Listeners

-You can also create listeners by extending [Listener](src/Core/Listener.js).
+You can also create listeners by extending [Listener](src/Core/Event/Listener.js).
 A **Listener** is a function that is run when a Discord-specific event occurs.
 Many listeners can be bound to one Discord event.
 A **Handler** is an object responsible of running all listeners for a specific Discord event.

 ### Databases support

-All database interactions are done by AxonCore via a [DBProvider](src/Database/DBProvider.js).
+All database interactions are done by AxonCore via an [ADBProvider](src/Database/ADBProvider.js).
 There are specific providers for each type of Database, such as:

 - JSON